tensorflow/tensorflow/g3doc/Dialects/Affine.md

 shorthand-bound ::= ssa-id | `-`? integer-literal
 ```

-The `affine.for` operation represents an affine loop nest, defining an SSA value
+The `affine.for` operation represents an affine loop nest.
+It has one region
-for its induction variable.
-This SSA value always has type
+containing its body.
+This region must contain one block that terminates with
+[`affine.terminator`](#'affine.terminator"-operation). *Note:* when `affine.for`
+is printed in custom format, the terminator is omitted.
+The block has one
+argument of [`index`](LangRef.md#index-type) type that represents the induction
-[`index`](LangRef.md#index-type), which is the size of the machine word.
+variable of the loop.

 The `affine.for` operation executes its body a number of times iterating from a
 lower bound to an upper bound by a stride.
 The stride, represented by `step`, is